 The Pennsylvania Public Utilities Commission (PUC) released its Market Potential Study in late February 2020 and its Tentative Phase IV Implementation Order in March 2020, the latest step in the process of preparing for the expected fourth phase of the Act 129 electricity conservation program.
 PEA reviewed these reports to gain a better understanding of the findings and implications for Act 129 Phase IV in Philadelphia.
-The reports provide an analysis of the entire state broken down by Energy Distribution Companies (EDCs).
+The reports provide an analysis of the entire state broken down by Electric Distribution Companies (EDCs).
 PEA truncated findings to focus on PECO, which serves Philadelphia as an electric-only utility, as well as providing electric and gas services in Delaware, Chester, Montgomery, and Bucks Counties.

 What is Act 129?